-Form tutors House Leaders (including Assistant Progress Managers) Keep attendance at the forefront of priorities Check registers and correct erroneous codes daily Ensure students are aware of data Monitor the '90-95%' cohort closely Home contact by the end of the second day of absence for a child (first day if PP) Regular conversations with students to promote the importance of attendance Monitor students who are on Attendance Report Lead the drive to improve attendance within the House Lead the form tutors and ensure cases are acted on Ensure the issue of attendance is given a high profile at all times, including building a culture of celebration of improvement Follow the 'Staged System' and ensure appropriate action is taken Maintain accurate records including 'Teams') and report to SLT and the Headteacher as required Support the Attendance Team with family contact and completion of paperwork when required Lead multi-agency approaches in school, to support good attendance Attendance Intervention Lead The School Attendance Officer Lead the school drive to improve attendance Foster a culture of praise for good and improved attendance Lead the 'morning call' process Regular (at least fortnightly) consultations with House Progress Managers Monitor and implement school systems and procedures (regular 'staged' letters and meetings with families) Ensure records of intervention are maintained and acted upon Early intervention with identified families, to include work with partner primary schools Entrenched cases Liaison with the Local Authority Strategic oversight of formal processes, such as FPNs and prosecution Maintenance of school systems to monitor attendance Production of data to monitor attendance Attend meetings regarding attendance as required Production of letters and administration to support whole-school work on attendance Meet regularly with the School Welfare Officer to review systems
+Form futors House Leaders Keep attendance at the forefront of priorities Check registers and correct erroneous codes daily Ensure students are aware of data Monitor the '90-95%' cohort closely Inform House by the end of the second day of absence for a child (first day if PP) Regular conversations with students to promote the importance of attendance Monitor students who are on Attendance Report Lead the drive to improve attendance within the House Lead the form tutors and ensure cases are acted on Ensure the issue of attendance is given a high profile at all times, including building a culture of celebration of improvement Follow the 'Staged System' and ensure appropriate action is taken Maintain accurate records and report to SLT and the Headteacher as required Support the Attendance Team with family contact and completion of paperwork when required Lead multi-agency approaches in school, to support good attendance Contact home regarding students who are persistently late to school.
+Family Engagement and Attendance Lead The School Attendance Team Lead the school drive to improve attendance Foster a culture of praise for good and improved attendance Lead the 'morning call' process Regular (at least fortnightly) consultations with House Progress Managers Monitor and implement school systems and procedures (regular 'staged' letters and meetings with families) Ensure records of intervention are maintained and acted upon Early intervention with identified families, to include work with partner primary schools Entrenched cases Liaison with the Local Authority Strategic oversight of formal processes, such as FPNs and prosecution Lead the school's response in line with the EBSN framework.
+Maintenance of school systems to monitor attendance Production of data to monitor attendance Attend meetings regarding attendance as required Production of letters and administration to support whole-school work on attendance Meet regularly with the School Welfare Officer to review systems